ubarsc/rios/doc/source/mapprojections.rst

 presented to the user.
 There is no requirement that the reference image be one of the input files, although that is often the case.

-The resampling method will default to nearest neighbour, but this can be changed, and the user should give some attention to what method to use for each input file.
+The resampling method will default to nearest neighbour, but this can be changed (controls.setResampleMethod), and the user should give some attention to what method to use for each input file.

 Controlling the Working Grid
 ----------------------------